WalkingNL/Translation/note.md

         the new policy exposes the employees to work from home.

 ---

+suppress vs. depress

+    suppress, means to prevent the development, action, or expression of (a feeling, impulse, idea, etc.)

+        the new policy suppresses the employees to work from home.

+    depress, means to make someone feel utterly dispirited or dejected.

+        the new policy depresses the employees to work from home.

+---

+inception vs. inception date

+    inception, means the establishment or starting point of an institution or activity.

+        the inception of the new policy is a good news for the employees.

+    inception date, means the date on which an insurance policy or other benefits becomes effective.

+        the inception date of the new policy is 2022-01-01.

+---

+relentless, noun, means oppressively constant; incessant.

+    the relentless of the new policy is a good news for the employees.

+---

+oppressively,

+---

 ### preposition
 amid = amidst, used as a preposition or adverb, to mean that in or into the middle of something